You can use the search operators AND, OR and NOT to combine search terms. These are the most commonly known and used boolean operators.

 Note:You will need to login to use this resource.

-Just add your search concepts to the Discover search and links to academic journal articles will be available in the search results.
+Just add your search concepts to the Discover search box (Exercise AND stress) and links to academic journal articles will be available in the search results.

 The journal articles retrieved may be available directly though our TUS Midlands library databases or by links to free open access articles.